George Joyce: Promotion and later career

-In early 1648, Joyce was promoted to Captain and made governor of Southsea Castle.
+In early 1648, Joyce was promoted to captain and made governor of Southsea Castle.

 According to an account by Sir John Berkley, in 1648, Joyce expressed the view that the King should be brought to trial, so that the parliamentary side "might not bear the blame of the war."

 Joyce spoke at the army council debates at Reading in 1648, and at Whitehall in 1649.
-At Whitehall, he argued that legislative power rested in the hands of the army rather than Parliament, and urged Fairfax and the Grandees to "not to shift off that [power] which the Lord hath called you to."
+At Whitehall, he argued that legislative power rested in the hands of the army rather than Parliament, and urged Fairfax and the Grandees "not to shift off that [power] which the Lord hath called you to."
 He then claimed that through acting as the instruments of God's will, the council would be able to "remove mountains, [and do] such things as were never yet done by men on earth."

 Under the Commonwealth, Joyce became a speculator in confiscated crown lands.
 By 1651, he owned Portland Castle outright, after buying out his partner Edward Sexby.

 On 17 June 1650, Joyce was appointed governor of the Isle of Portland, in the August he was given a commission as lieutenant-colonel in a regiment raised by Colonel James Heane.
 In October 1651, he accompanied Heane on an expedition to retake Jersey.
 The expedition was successful; thus the last remaining Royalist stronghold in the British Isles fell to Parliament.

 In 1653, Joyce opposed the dissolution of the Rump parliament without a more “righteous and equal Government” to replace it.
 He was arrested and briefly imprisoned after allegedly stating that Robert Lockyer should have assassinated Cromwell at Bishopsgate.
 According to Joyce’s own account however, the main reason for his arrest was a property dispute with Richard Cromwell.